What is the RAIF (Reserved Alternative Investment Fund)?

 AIFMD is a directive that regulates the managers of alternative investment funds and not the product itself, i.e. the AIF, or alternative investment fund.
 In other words, AIFMD grants managers a licence to create and manage alternative funds in any country in the European Union.
-The idea behind it was to offer a flexible alternative investment structure that can be set up quickly and, above all, positioned for competitive access to the European market for managers of alternative assets and AIFs located in third countries offering greater flexibility in terms of authorisation and supervision.
+The idea behind it was to offer a flexible alternative investment structure that could be set up quickly and, above all, positioned for competitive access to the European market for managers of alternative assets and AIFs located in third countries offering greater flexibility in terms of authorisation and supervision.

-How does it work?
+How does the RAIF work?

 What is the situation with regards to the RAIF today?

-It’s a huge success that benefits all "AIFM" managers looking for a competitive alternative product, and it offers the same advantages as any other AIF.
+It is a huge success that benefits all "AIFM" managers looking for a competitive alternative product, and it offers the same advantages as any other AIF.